-Identifying Features: The house martin is a small bird with glossy blue-black upper parts and pure white under parts.
+The house martin is a small bird with almost metallic, glossy blue-black cap and back and pure white underside with a white throat.
 It has a distinctive white rump with a forked tail and, on close inspection, white feathers covering its legs and toes.
-They can sometimes be enticed in to our gardens by providing muddy patches from which they can collect mud for their nests.
+Juveniles have brown crowns and their white rump appears more of a buff grey.

 Average Length: 12-15 cm

 Average Lifespan: 2-5 Years

 Average Wingspan: 26-29cm

 The house martin has a flat and wide beak, perfect for catching insects like flies, beetles, and aphids.
 As house martins eat winged insects they catch whilst in flight, they cannot be attracted to gardens by putting out food in the same way as many other songbirds.

 Keeping your garden full of flowering plants and wildlife friendly shrubs is a great way to encourage insect life into your garden and increase your chance of seeing a house martin.

 House martins are thought to winter in southern and western Africa south of the Sahara, however, we know very little about their wintering areas.
 Come April and May, these warm-weather migrants make the journey to the UK to breed.
 The first individuals to return tend to be older birds, and these quickly occupy those nests that have survived the winter, with other late comers building new nests or repairing ones that are worse for wear!

 The availability of damp mud is an important factor when choosing a breeding site.
 Both males and females collect mud from streams, ponds, and muddy puddles to construct their nests in around 10 days.
 It is thought that over 1,000 beak-sized pellets of mud and grass are used!
 Although house martins traditionally built their nests on cliff faces, by the 19th century they had started making use of buildings too.
 A small number of house martins continue to use natural nest sites, but it may be more common to see their small cup shaped nests under the eaves or ledges of buildings and houses.